rushi1222/skywars/README.md

 Dependancies
 ----------------
-No external libraries used.
-One and only pygame.
+pygame and pyInstaller are the only 2 dependencies

 Screenshot
 -------